unionglyph/sycamore/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for the Frost theme
+about: Suggest an idea for the Sycamore theme
 title: "[Feature Request] "
 labels: enhancement
 assignees: ''